DFHack/dfhack/docs/plugins/regrass.rst

 ``-p``, ``--plant <grass_id>``
     Specify a grass type for the ``--force`` option. ``grass_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
 A numerical ID can also be used.
-Providing an empty string with "" will print all available IDs and skip regrass.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
+Usually ash must revert to soil first before grass can grow.
 ``-d``, ``--buildings``
     Regrass tiles under certain passable building tiles including stockpiles, planned buildings, workshops, and farms.
 (Farms will convert grass tiles to